What does this measure?

 High school graduation is the culmination of a successful K-12 education and the gateway to college or employment.
 Students who do not graduate face the prospect of unemployment or low-paying jobs.
 There are persistent gaps in academic achievement among students of different races, ethnicities and incomes.

-Essex County's rate was a bit lower than Middlesex, MA, which had a rate at 92% in 2019, a 4 percentage-point increase since 2006.
+Essex County's overall graduation rate was a bit lower than Middlesex, MA, which had a rate at 93% in 2021.
+Disparities across groups in Essex and Middlesex were similar.
 No data was immediately available for Lake, IL or Westchester, NY.

 Studies point to a variety of factors believed to contribute to disparities in graduation rates and other measures of student achievement.
 School systems in the United States are highly segregated, and students of color disproportionately attend schools with high proportions of low-income students who may not have benefited from early learning opportunities at the same rate as other students.
 Schools also have different levels of resources ranging from qualified/experienced teachers to advanced courses to facilities and technology, and schools with large Black and Latino populations often have lower levels.
 In addition, teachers across all school systems tend to be disproportionately white, and teaching practices and curriculum may not be culturally relevant to students of color.